sbclter/sbclter-website-2019/bootstrap4-minimal/education/index.md

          <blockquote>
             <p class="lead">SBC programs  range from K-12 education to
-            teacher professional development, undergraduate and graduate student training, and stakeholder engagement.
-SBC students, postdoctoral scientists, and investigators are actively engaged in all facets of our education and outreach efforts.
-Collaborations include</p>
+            teacher professional development, undergraduate and graduate student training, and stakeholder engagement and public events such as Earth Day.
+            SBC students, postdoctoral scientists, and investigators are actively engaged in all facets of our education and outreach efforts. </p>

+            <p>Collaborations include</p>
             <ul>
                 <li>American Association of University Women</li>
                 <li>Ocean Education Trust, NautilusLive!</li>